jaredhendrickson13/pfsense-api/docs/CONTRIBUTING.md

 `$some_variable = APITools\your_custom_tool_function();`

+As a general rule, functions should be kept within the API model they relate closest to.
+For example, a function that checks for the existence of an alias by name should be kept in the APIFirewallAlias* models, even if multiple models will use the function.
+Tool functions should only be used in one of the following situations:
+- Multiple models, endpoints or tools use the function and the function does not directly relate to any of the existing API models, or it directly relates to multiple models.
+- Use of the function causes an `include` or `require` loop.

 ## Writing API E2E Tests ##
 E2E tests are written using Python3. pfSense API includes a an e2e_test_framework module in the `tests` directory to make